Discover more from Sustainability in the Air

-Will the newest member of airline grouping Star Alliance be a train company?
+Will the newest member of the airline grouping Star Alliance be a train company?

 A common demand by environmental groups, and increasingly also by politicians seeking to highlight their 'green' credentials, is that domestic air travel in Europe is moved onto the rail network.

-Could Thalys (which also runs to Paris and has SNCF as a major shareholder) be next in joining SkyTeam?
+Could Thalys (which also runs to Paris and has SNCF as a major shareholder) be next to join SkyTeam?